• Skip to content

 Spotted Rising Up

 Congratulations to all the students who have been 'Spotted Rising Up'.
-The prize winners were Hashveer S and Todd S, which was announced at Assembly on Friday, 8th August 2025.
+The prize winners were Cooper Van Twest and Aleia Gale, which was announced at Assembly on Friday, 19th September 2025.

 Please celebrate with your child if they have brought home a Spotted Rising Up slip.
 It means that they were 'spotted' displaying one or more of the RISE UP positive behaviours.